apify/crawlee/website/blog/2024/google-search-crawler-draft/index.md

 await crawler.export_data_csv("google_search.csv")
 ```

-### 6. Finalizing the Crawler
+### 6. Finalizing the Google Search scraper

 While our core crawler logic works, you might have noticed that our results currently lack ranking position information.
 To complete our scraper, we need to implement proper ranking position tracking by passing data between requests using `user_data` in [`Request`](https://www.crawlee.dev/python/api/class/Request).

 Let's modify the script to handle multiple queries and track ranking positions for search results analysis.
-We'll also set the crawling depth in a top-level variable.
-Let's move the router.default_handler to routes.py to match the project structure:
+We'll also set the crawling depth as a top-level variable.
+Let's move the `router.default_handler` to `routes.py` to match the project structure:

 ```python
 # crawlee-google-search.main